Best Bologna Porticoes: Stroll Through History

 Portico della Morte with Nanni bookshop

-The oldest University of the western world used to have its venue next door, and so many students have passed under the arcade of this book shop, whose stands on the outside looks like Paris' bouquinistes.
+So many students have passed under the arcade of this bookshop, whose stands on the outside look like Paris' bouquinistes.

 [Photo credits: Giovanni Racca, Lorenzo Gaudenzi, moke076, Davide Alberani]